Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

 You need to have one of the following:

 - **Azure Stack Edge**: A portfolio of devices that bring the compute, storage and intelligence to the edge right where data is created.
 Find out more [here](https://azure.microsoft.com/en-us/products/azure-stack/edge/)
-  - Please ensure that you have compute configured and you can run [GPU getting started module here](https://docs.microsoft.com/en-us/azure/databox-online/azure-stack-edge-gpu-deploy-sample-module-marketplace)
 - **Azure Stack HCI**: A hyperconverged infrastructure (HCI) cluster solution that hosts virtualized Windows and Linux workloads and their storage in a hybrid, on-premises environment.
 Find out more [here](https://docs.microsoft.com/en-us/azure-stack/hci/overview).
 You can either:
   - Create a linux VM in your HCI environment by following [this](https://docs.microsoft.com/en-us/azure-stack/hci/manage/vm) and then follow this to [install IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux) in your VM.
-(You can attach a GPU to HCI VM by following [this instruction](https://docs.microsoft.com/en-us/azure-stack/hci/manage/attach-gpu-to-linux-vm))
-  - Create AKS-HCI in your HCI enviroment by following [this](https://docs.microsoft.com/en-us/azure-stack/aks-hci/overview) (VoE Kubernetes deployment is currently in Beta)

 or

-- **Simulated Azure IoT Edge device** (such as a PC): Set up Azure IoT Edge [instructions on Linux](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux) and use the amd64 tags.
-A test x64 deployment manifest is already available.
+- **Simulated Azure IoTEdge device** (such as a PC or VM on Azure): Set up Azure IoTEdge on your simulated device : [Instructions on Linux](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux).
-  - For running on CPU : A x64 ubuntu machine with docker + Azure Iot edge working
-  - For running on GPU : Azure Stack Edge OR Azure/Azure Stack Hub NCv2 Ubuntu VM with Nvidia Docker + Nvidia driver + Azure Iot Edge

-#### NOTE: This solution is only supported on Linux based Azure IoTEdge devices.
-Kubernetes deployment is currently in Beta and is through our [Helm Chart](#option-1-voe-helm-chart-recommended).
+#### NOTE: This solution is only supported on Linux based VMs configured with Azure IoTEdge.

 Vision on Edge (VoE) also uses/requires a few Azure services for its various capabilities.
 Some of these services will be automatically deployed for you (during VoE installation) while others may need you to pre-deploy them before installing VoE.
 Please follow the VoE installation paths discussed below for more information.